Sistah Space: History

 Sistah Space was founded by Ngozi Fulani in 2015, following the 2014 murder of Valerie Forde and her daughter.
-Sistah Space is "community-based nonprofit initiative created to bridge the gap in domestic abuse services for African heritage women and girls" Sistah Space operated out of a retail location on Lower Clapton, switching to accommodation on Mare Street, Hackney provided by Hackney Council in December 2019.
+Sistah Space is "community-based nonprofit initiative created to bridge the gap in domestic abuse services for African heritage women and girls" Sistah Space operated from a retail location in Lower Clapton, switching to accommodation on Mare Street, Hackney provided by Hackney Council in December 2019.

 In 2020, the organisation complained about tweets sent by Philip Glanville.
-In the same year, the organisation entered into a dispute with Hackney Council over premises in Clapton supplied under a voluntary sector lease, which it claimed to be unsafe.
-Sistah Space subsequently changed locations.
-The following year, the organisation suggested sensitivity training for police to help them better support black women who have experienced domestic violence.
-In August 2022, they were denied permission to have their own float at the Hackney Carnival.
+In the same year, the organisation entered into a dispute with Hackney Council over premises in Clapton supplied under a voluntary sector lease, which it said were unsafe.
+Sistah Space subsequently changed its location.
+The following year, the organisation suggested sensitivity training for police to improve their support for black women who have experienced domestic violence.
+In August 2022, they were denied permission to have a float at the Hackney Carnival.

 The charity attracted attention in November 2022 when its founder, Fulani, alleged that she had been subject to racist questioning by Lady Susan Hussey, a royal staff member, at a Buckingham Palace function.
+Both ladies later met and Lady Susan Hussey apologised for the comments she had made and any distress they had caused.

-In December 2022, the charity stopped much of its work and made a statement on Instagram that online abuse and safety concerns drove the decision.
-The same month, reporting stated that the Charity Commission and the Greater London Assembly were making preliminary investigations into the running of Sistah Space, following a series of more than 200 posts by an anonymous Twitter user questioning the charity's finances and organisation.
+In December 2022, the charity stopped much of its work and made a statement on Instagram that online abuse and safety concerns caused the decision.
+The same month, reports stated that the Charity Commission and the London Assembly were making preliminary investigations into the running of Sistah Space, following a series of more than 200 posts by an anonymous Twitter user questioning the charity's finances and organisation.

+The Charity Commission subsequently said "We have carefully reviewed and assessed concerns raised about Sistah Space, and, as a result, have written to the trustees,' and provided advice about preparing and filing annual accounts and managing conflicts of interest.
+Some commentators felt the Charity Commission was being mis-used, with writer Nels Abbey suggesting the investigation was evidence of an agenda to keep black-led charities in their place.

+In May 2024, the charities founder was seen supporting Diane Abbott at a rally, at Hackney Town Hall.

+In 2025, Sistah Space launched a £350,000 fundraising campaign in order to open the first UK refuge for Black women and children in a building and on land already bought by the charity.